Website URL : http://www.ucu.org.uk/2056||

 UCU Cymru is currently working on a submission to the review panel.
 If you would like to be involved in that process please contact Lisa Edwards: firstname.lastname@example.org

-Colleges will start to implement the new national contract from next academic year 2014-15, the implementation agreement (.pdf) [86kb] articulates in writing the requirements in relation to staff working in colleges.
-See the FE agreements in Wales page for further information.
+Colleges started to implement the National Contract for all Staff in Wales from academic year 2014-15.
+The implementation agreement (.pdf) [86kb] sets out the requirements in relation to staff working in colleges.
+See the FE Wales national agreements page for further information.

 National pay scales in Wales